 Step Eight: Save the Photo with a Transparent Background

 *IMPORTANT*- In my next blog post, I walk you through how to upload your image into Cricut Design Space.
-BUT it is crucial that you know right away that this only uploads well using the desktop version of Design Space.
-In desktop, you have the option of processing the picture as a “complex” image.
+But, full disclosure, the images only upload well using the desktop version of Design Space.
+On desktop, you have the option of processing the picture as a “complex” image.
 This will preserve the details of your handwritten recipe.
 The mobile app really messes with the quality.

 For more inspiration

 Looking for more fun home decor posts?
 I’d love to have you check out my tutorial on making little sewn canvas banners.
 It uses heat transfer vinyl (iron-on vinyl) and would make adorable kitchen decor if you used a recipe image like this.
 I also found a post by Southern Living Magazine that shows some other great examples of what you can make with old family recipes!